foobar2000 package (1817KB) Version: 184.108.40.206

 During installation you will be asked to select the installation directory.
 This will usually be detected correctly by the installer, but may have to be corrected in certain cases (e.g. when using a media player that has been installed in portable mode).

-The recommended installation method for foobar2000 is to download the package, which should be opened and installed by foobar itself.
+Download the foobar2000 package, which should be opened and installed by foobar itself.
 If it isn't (e.g. if foobar has been installed in portable mode), open up foobar's preferences dialog, select

 Components on the left, click the